MarlonJMejia/creative_labs/lxd/intro.md

 # Welcome to ProLUG Linux

-In this ProLUG Lab you will learn how to craete LXD Containers.
+In this ProLUG Lab you will learn how to create LXD Containers.